-Bus driver doesn't believe you still pay a child fare?
-There's a Young Scot card for that!
-You can also use your card to prove your age in shops and if you're over 18, some pubs and other establishments that accept PASS hologram cards.
+Bus driver doesn’t believe you still pay a child fare?
+There’s a Young Scot National Entitlement Card for that!
+You can also use your card to prove your age in shops and if you’re over 18, some pubs and other establishments that accept PASS hologram cards.

 You might not be collecting points towards winning the Hogwarts house cup, but you can gain points and redeem them against lots of cool opportunities for completing activities on Young Scot Rewards.

-If you're aged 16, 17 or 18 you can get a third off of single and most return train fares as well as half off of weekly or monthly season tickets.
+Plus, if you’re aged 16, 17 or 18 you can get a third off of single and most return train fares as well as half off of weekly or monthly season tickets.
 You must have your Young Scot card with you when buying tickets and when travelling.
-On local bus services you can also enjoy a third off of your single fares.
-Perfect if you pay for the bus to school!

-Find out more about travel discounts with your Young Scot card.
+Find out how to apply for free bus travel and all about other travel discounts with your Young Scot card.

 In some parts of Scotland you can even use your Young Scot card to access the gym and swimming pool as well as get money off classes.
-You can check with your local Young Scot if you can use your card at leisure centres in your area.
+You can check with your Local Authority if you can use your card at leisure centres in your area.

 Similarly to leisure centres, in some areas your Young Scot card also doubles up as a library card.
 Handy if you need to do some research for a school essay or want to use one of the computers.
-Again, check with your local Young Scot office for whether this is available in your area.
+Again, check with your Local Authority for whether this is available in your area.

 If you get free school meals, money will be automatically added to your card every day that you can spend in the school canteen.
 Alternatively you can put your own coins onto your card using the machines at your school.
-Find out more about how cashless catering works in your area by contacting your local Young Scot office.
+Find out more about how cashless catering works in your area by contacting your Local Authority.

 Not got a card?
 Apply for your first Young Scot National Entitlement Card, get a replacement if you’ve lost or broken yours or find out how to get that photo changed on our ‘Young Scot Card’ page.